 Join our Arab Unity debate on the Your Views section of the site to let us know your thoughts.

-Tahir Ishaque, London, United Kingdom: you mean the Ottoman Empire was a small number of groups of people?
+You mean the Ottoman Empire was a small number of groups of people?
 Come on, they ruled form Indonesia to Spain.
 As a true believer of Islam, I believed that unity among Muslims and Arab Muslims can only come from true Islam.
 As far as Shia Suuni is concerned, they can never unite because Shia believe Sunnis are their number one enemies - Qaisi, Karachi, Pakistan

 It's a great pity that there is no unity among the Arabs as well as among the Arab nations.
 Arabs are fighting Arabs and some of them profiting from Bush's war and preparations to war.
-Many Arab countries are virtually distatorships supported by the US.
-They are the satelite nations: Saudi Arabia; Egypt Jordan and Kuweit.
+Many Arab countries are virtually dictatorships supported by the US.
+They are the satellite nations: Saudi Arabia; Egypt Jordan and Kuwait.
 If united they would together form a mighty power that would withstand American domination of the Middle East.
 But it seems that slowly at the horizon an Arab "surge" is emerging.
-It will take time, but I believe it's inevitable.
+It will take time, but I believe it's inevitable - Tom, Christchurch, New Zealand

 Rainbow, Philadelphia, USA

-Most of these Nations didnt exist 100 years ago; the plan was to wipe off the Ottomans from this world in to history.
+Most of these Nations didn't exist 100 years ago; the plan was to wipe off the Ottomans from this world in to history.
 The Arabs were successfully used at this battle and promised a united Arab land which never came to life.
 The lands were shared among world powers for their own interests; and our borders were drawn with rulers in straight lines.
 Then Kings were created for all these separated lands and they were told you are the King on this country, rule your nation and obey us.
-Everything is still fresh so I dont think Arabs are interested in uniting at this stage.
+Everything is still fresh so I don't think Arabs are interested in uniting at this stage.
 And my other personal theory is that Muslim world is living its 15th century, compare it to the 15th century Christianity.
 Europe was at its dark ages, slaughtering each other.
-Muslims arent at as bad a stage as that.
-I also think the Kings and leaders of these countries dont think its necessary to share their power and wealth with other countries.
-There is still a very long time for the idea of unity among Arabs.
+Muslims aren't at as bad a stage as that.
+I also think the Kings and leaders of these countries don't think its necessary to share their power and wealth with other countries.
+There is still a very long time for the idea of unity among Arabs - Turk, Istanbul, Turkey

 I think I see the steel in the Arab soul finally shining through.
 Al Jazeera may be the only example I can cite as a visible example.
 But, there are the not so overt signs that many of us cannot admit.
-I see other knees buckling under the pressure.
+I see other knees buckling under the pressure - Rainmaker, India

 Source: Al Jazeera